ADITYA-TUMMURI/ghostos-x/README.md

 **Adaptive Workflow Intelligence Engine for Linux**

 GhostOS X is a lightweight adaptive system for Linux that learns your workflow, predicts your next actions, and prepares your environment automatically — without heavy AI or manual configuration.
 Built with Python 3 and SQLite.
 No heavy dependencies.
+Everything runs locally.

 ---